False Rosemary

 Conradina canescens

-False Rosemary is an evergreen woody shrub in the mint family native to the western Florida panhandle and adjacent coastal areas of Alabama and Mississippi.
+False Rosemary is an evergreen woody shrub in the mint family native to sand dunes, back dunes, and inland scrub of the west coast of Florida.
 This low-growing, sprawling plant features aromatic, gray-green needle-like leaves that release a mint fragrance when crushed.
 From spring through fall, it produces small two-lipped flowers in shades of lavender, white, or purple that attract bees and other pollinators.
 Extremely drought-tolerant and adapted to sandy soils, it thrives in full sun and is commonly used for dune stabilization, low hedges, and pollinator gardens in coastal landscapes.
 It is salt-wind tolerant.

 Conradina canescens

-False Rosemary is an evergreen woody shrub in the mint family native to the western Florida panhandle and adjacent coastal areas of Alabama and Mississippi.
+False Rosemary is an evergreen woody shrub in the mint family native to sand dunes, back dunes, and inland scrub of the west coast of Florida.
 This low-growing, sprawling plant features aromatic, gray-green needle-like leaves that release a mint fragrance when crushed.
 From spring through fall, it produces small two-lipped flowers in shades of lavender, white, or purple that attract bees and other pollinators.
 Extremely drought-tolerant and adapted to sandy soils, it thrives in full sun and is commonly used for dune stabilization, low hedges, and pollinator gardens in coastal landscapes.
 It is salt-wind tolerant.

 Native, perennial shrub, 3’ tall with 3’ spread